-- (a) Upon recommendation of the superintendent, a local board of education may expel any student 14 years of age of older whose continued presence in school constitutes a clear threat to the safety of other students or school staff.
-Prior to the expulsion of any student, the local board must conduct a hearing to determine whether the student's continued presence in school constitutes a clear threat to the safety of other students or school staff.
-The student must be given reasonable notice of the recommendation in accordance with G.S.
-115C-390.8(a) and (b), as well as reasonable notice of the time and place of the scheduled hearing. - (1) The procedures described in G.S.
-115C-390.8(e)(1)-(8) apply to students facing expulsion pursuant to this section, except that the decision to expel a student by the local board of education shall be based on clear and convincing evidence that the student's continued presence in school constitutes a clear threat to the safety of other students and school staff. - A local board of education may expel any student subject to G.S.
-14-208.18 in accordance with the procedures of this section.
-Prior to ordering the expulsion of a student, the local board of education shall consider whether there are alternative education services that may be offered to the student.
-As provided by G.S.
-14-208.18(f), if the local board of education determines that the student shall be provided educational services on school property, the student must be under the supervision of school personnel at all times. - At the time a student is expelled under this subsection, the student shall be provided notice of the right to petition for readmission pursuant to G.S.
-115C-390.12. - (b) During the expulsion, the student is not entitled to be present on any property of the local administrative unit and is not considered a student of the local board of education.
-Nothing in this section shall prevent a local board of education from offering access to some type of alternative educational services that can be provided to the student in a manner that does not create safety risks to other students and school staff.
+- Upon recommendation of the superintendent, a local board of education may expel any student 14 years of age or older whose continued presence in school constitutes a clear threat to the safety of other students or school staff.
+Prior to the expulsion of any student, the local board shall conduct a hearing to determine whether the student's continued presence in school constitutes a clear threat to the safety of other students or school staff.
+The student shall be given reasonable notice of the recommendation in accordance with G.S.
+115C-390.8(a) and (b), as well as reasonable notice of the time and place of the scheduled hearing. - The procedures described in G.S.
+115C-390.8(e)(1)-(8) apply to students (1) facing expulsion pursuant to this section, except that the decision to expel a student by the local board of education shall be based on clear and